Asianous/Slackers/README.md

 ### Feature
 * Users are able to login, signup for an account
 * Once logged into the app they will be redirected to their home page which displays all messages sent by others as well as any new ones that have been.
-* Once logged into the app they will be redirected to their profile page which displays all messages sent by others as well as any new ones that have been.
+* Their profile page which displays all messages sent by others as well as any new ones that have been.
-* Once logged into the app they will be directed to their home page which displays all messages sent by others as well as any new ones that have been.
-* Once loggedin they will be redirected to the home page which displays all messages sent by others as well as their own message history.
+* Users can message individuals, as well as groups of people.

 ## Technologies Used